Syspixie/LayoutMesh/README.md

 # LayoutMesh
 A CBUS module configuration utility for model railway layouts.

-## Update
-Alpha version will be released shortly.
 <p><img src="Screenshots/20240110-InitUI.gif" width="1174"/>
 <br>

+## Update
+The initial version of LayoutMesh has been released: **LayoutMesh 1.0.0-alpha.1**.

-Please note that this is an alpha (preview) release - the application has not undergone extensive testing in real-life environments; it has limited functionality in some areas; any feature may be modified or removed.
+Please note that this is a pre-release alpha (preview) version: the application has not yet undergone extensive testing in real-life environments; it may have limited functionality in some areas; features may be modified or removed before the final release.

-CANMIO and CANPAN modules are supported in terms of the data describing events and event actions, and also for module-specific node configuration screens.
-Other module types are currently supported with a generic node and event variable editor.
+CANMIO and CANPAN CBUS modules are supported in terms of the data describing events and event actions, and also for module-specific node configuration screens.
+Other module types are currently supported with a generic node variable and event variable editor.
 Addition of module specific support should not require changes to the main application.

 ## Design